virtualizebrief/collection/cvadtools/reports/readme.md

+_Scripts to generate reports from Citrix site related things._

 # About Citrix reports

-Scripts to generate reports from Citrix site related things.

 Each report generates a markdown file which is then to be copied to a documentation site that provides for clean and friendly way for others to digest the information.
 We use [Storehouse](https://github.com/virtualizebrief/collection/tree/main/retype), a custom deployoment of retype but you can use any markdown site or reader you enjoy.